 People, though, don’t see the entire picture.
 In public, I’m bombastic and rude; my wife is composed and elegant.
 At home, I see another side.
 I see my wife confront a centipede with a horror-movie shriek.
-I see my wife’s appalled and unforgiving expression just after I’ve woken her from nap.
+I see my wife’s appalled and unforgiving expression after I’ve woken her from a three hour nap.

 My wife also gives and takes small things—small, ant-like things.
-The sum of this give and take, though, mystifies me.
-Like ants, it also annoys me.
-It’s the essential cloying mystery, in fact, of my day to day life: the small things my wife gives and the small things she takes away.
+The sum of this give and take mystifies me.
+Like ants, the give and take also annoys me.
+It’s the essential cloying mystery of my day to day life: the small things my wife gives and the small things she takes away.

-Put another way, we live in an apartment in Ambler.
-Many new, useless things appear in this place and many useful things disappear.
+We live in a two bedroom apartment in Ambler.
+Day to day, new, useless things appear in this place.
+Day to day, new useful things disappear.

 My wife, I suspect, has something to do with this.

 I wonder if my wife has a side-business in small, black, rubber-band-like things.
 These things, I’m told, are hair-ties.
 I rarely see these hair-ties in my wife’s hair.
 I do see them, though, lonely and unattached to my wife’s head, sporting strands of honey-brown hair.
 These things just appear, everywhere, often in odd places: my jean pockets; or, tortuously, in the garbage disposal; or in my desk drawer, wrapped around a stack of defunct credit cards, expired licenses, old high-school IDs.
 I also find them on the living room floor, under the sofa, or, sometimes, in the corner of the shower, wet and tangled.